cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

 impulses spark discussions and it becomes clear that all of these projects are connected.

-For example, the terminal based wallet "Cardaminal" as it was presented the first time in public this month, could itself become a Mithril client for faster synchronizing or even light-mode using the recently published Rust client library for Mithril.
+For example, the terminal-based wallet 'Cardaminal' as it was presented the first time in public this month, could itself become a Mithril client for faster synchronizing or even light-mode using the recently published Rust client library for Mithril.
 Furthermore, such a minimal wallet would be a great testing